 Now what becomes of these people?
 Not one of these bones (so they were not Wesleyans, you see, in doctrine, at any rate) was lost.
-Towards the end of this 37th of Ezekiel it is said of these selfsame people, "They shall inherit the land forever."
+Towards the end of this 37th of Ezekiel it is said of these selfsame people, "They shall inherit the land for ever."
 So says Peter, "Kept by the power of God through faith unto salvation."
 "And David my servant," meaning Jesus Christ, "shall be king over them; and I will place my sanctuary in the midst of them for evermore."
-So, you have a land forever, a king forever, and God's presence forever.
-The Lord says in the 39th of Ezekiel last verse, of the same people, "Neither will I hide my face any more from them."
-So, by Jesus Christ God is come to dwell with us, and he will never go away again; Jesus has led captivity captive, ascended up on high, received gifts for men, even for the rebellious, that the Lord God might dwell among them.
-And the Lord said, "Moreover I will make a covenant of peace with them; it shall be an everlasting covenant with, them; and I will place them, and multiply them, and will set my sanctuary in the midst of them for evermore.
-My tabernacle also shall be with them; yes, I will be their God, and they shall be my people.
-And the heathen" that is, the Gentiles, "shall know that I the Lord do sanctify Israel, when my sanctuary shall be in the midst of them for evermore."
+So you have a land for ever, a king for ever, and God's presence for ever.
+The Lord saith in the 39th of Ezekiel last verse, of the same people, "Neither will I hide my face any more from them."
+So by Jesus Christ God is come to dwell with us, and he will never go away again; Jesus hath led captivity captive, ascended up on high, received gifts for men, even for the rebellious, that the Lord God might dwell among them.
+And the Lord saith, "Moreover I will make a covenant of peace with them; it shall be an everlasting covenant with them; and I will place them, and multiply them, and will set my sanctuary in the midst of them for evermore.
+My tabernacle also shall be with them; yea, I will be their God, and they shall be my people.
+And the heathen"-that is, the Gentiles-"shall know that I the Lord do sanctify Israel, when my sanctuary shall be in the midst of them for evermore."
 The Lord revealed to Peter a very repulsive scene; wild beasts, four-footed beasts, reptiles, creeping things, fowls of the air; "Arise, Peter; slay, and eat."
 Not so, Lord, it is the worst lot I ever saw.
-Oh no, it is not, Peter, not the worst you ever saw; you never saw their real condition so before; it is only a picture of yourself by nature.
-"What God has cleansed, that call not you common."
-So, there is the prediction that when Christ should come and establish the eternal dwelling of God with men, then should the Gentiles learn the delightful truth that the Lord does sanctify Israel.
+Oh no, it is not, Peter-not the worst you ever saw;-you never can their real condition so before; it is only a picture of yourself by nature.
+"What God hath cleansed, that call not thou common."
+So there is the prediction that when Christ should come and establish the eternal dwelling of God with men, then should the Gentiles learn the delightful truth that the Lord doth sanctify Israel.
 And how does he do it?
-First, by election, setting them apart, and giving them to Christ; blessing them with all spiritual blessings; "sanctified by God the Father;" that is, done sovereignly.
+First, by election, setting them apart, and giving them to Christ: blessing them with all spiritual blessings; - "sanctified by God the Father;"-that is, done sovereignly.
 Secondly, he does so legally.
 "Jesus Christ, that he might sanctify the people with his own blood, suffered without the gate."
-Thirdly, by regeneration, as we have shown this morning, bringing them to a knowledge of himself.
-Fourthly, he does so by resurrection; for what is the resurrection but the completing of our sanctification, the completing of the getting rid of the beggarly elements of corruption, mortality, degradation, and weakness?
+Thirdly, regenerationally, as we have shown this morning, bringing them to a knowledge of himself.
+Fourthly, he does so resurrectionally; for what is the resurrection but the completing of our sanctification, the completing of the getting rid of the beggariy elements of corruption, mortality, degradation, and weakness?
 "They shall know that I the Lord do thus sanctify Israel."
-This sweetly accords with the language of one who said, "All my springs are in you, the Lord."
+This sweetly accords with the language of one who said, "All my springs are in thee, the Lord."